Before you can do anything, you must initialize a database storage

 specify a different locale for the database; more information about

-within the particular database cluster is set by
+within the particular database instance is set by

 lt_initdb